Exploring 60 theatres on The Pike, around downtown, and in various neighborhoods.

 219 E. Seaside Way

 This 1,200 seat house designed by Carl Boller opened as the Ritz Theatre in May 1925.
 Later the same year it was renamed the Capitol.
 Active as a film and vaudeville house for awhile, by 1929 it only saw occasional rentals.
-After severe damage in the 1933 earthquake it got a restoration and was renamed the Tracy, operated by Eugene Tracy.
-The 1935 photo is from the Los Angeles Public Library.
+After severe damage in the 1933 earthquake it got a restoration and in 1936 was renamed the Tracy, operated by Eugene Tracy.
+The 1936 photo is from the Los Angeles Public Library.
 It ran into the early 50s and then went through another period of sporadic rentals and failed rescue attempts until demolition in 1974.
 For more information see the page about the

 Tracy Theatre.